jajokl/grouper-ref-impl/README.md

 simple password-based authentication, or run on a server fully integrated into your campus Shibboleth environment.

-The Reference Implementation operates in a Docker Swarm environment and provides containers for OpenLDAP, a MARIADB database for Grouper, and individual containers for several Grouper roles (UI, loader, web services, etc.).
+This Reference Implementation (RI) operates in a Docker Swarm environment and provides containers for OpenLDAP, a MARIADB database for Grouper, and individual containers for several Grouper roles (UI, loader, web services, etc.).
 The Reference Implementation supports authentication to the Grouper UI